getyoti/yoti-python-sdk/plugins/django_yoti/README.md

     - `yoti_application_id`
     - `yoti_login_button_*`

-* If you're using django template backend that supports context processors like default DTL (Django Template Language) and want to use context tags inside your template (e.g. `{{ yoti_login_button_*}}`), then you should include `django_yoti`'s context processors into your templates
+* If you're using a Django template backend that supports context processors like default DTL (Django Template Language) and want to use context tags inside your template (e.g. `{{ yoti_login_button_*}}`), then you should include `django_yoti`'s context processors into your templates